 A native of Cork, the County he lovingly describes as “the centre of the universe” and a source of huge creative influence throughout his career.
 John’s music is inspired by and encapsulates Irish traditional music in its contemporary form – a reflection of Ireland today.

 A two-time Meteor Award winner for Best Folk/Trad act John is one of the most accomplished songwriters in Ireland.
 With an extensive back catalogue beginning with the 1997 album The Wells of the World, his songs have been covered by Christy Moore, Sharon Shannon, Sean Keane and many others.
-Twelve albums later, John is set to release his first independent album in 20 years, 100 Snow White Horses.
+Twelve albums later in April 2021, John released his first independent album in 20 years, 100 Snow White Horses.

 100 SNOW WHITE HORSES

-100 Snow White Horses is a new album from John Spillane due for independent release at the end of 2020.
+100 Snow White Horses is a new album from John Spillane due for independent release in April 2021.
 Inspired by his travels around Ireland, these new songs are full of poetry, Irish mythology and wonder.
 100 Snow White Horses is John’s first independent album in 20 years.

 Recorded in London with producer John Reynolds and singer Pauline Scanlon; the trio have previously worked together on John’s albums Hey Dreamer (2005), The Gaelic Hit Factory (2006) and My Dark Rosaleen and the Island of Dreams (2008).